 Contact an Experienced Murder Defense Lawyer

 Of course, jury instructions will be given to the jury with elements that the prosecutors have to prove to meet the crime.
-Then the defense will have to prove self-defense, and certain factors must be met.
+Then, the defense will have to prove self-defense, which involves presenting evidence and arguments to show that the force used was reasonable and necessary for self-protection, and certain factors must be met.
+This can involve presenting witness testimony, physical evidence, and expert opinions to support your claim of self-defense.

 If you or a loved one is facing a murder charge, you've come to the right place.
 I've handled many murder cases over a 30+ year career.